Learning Center

 A good “paper” trail is important too, which is where online process management and maintenance software is most beneficial.

-A CMMS platform provides a simple, secure, and easily accessible repository for all your updated manuals, standard operating procedures, and work order maintenance schedules.
+CMMS platform provides a simple, secure, and easily accessible repository for all your updated manuals, standard operating procedures, and work order maintenance schedules.
 By sharing this new documentation with your production and maintenance teams, you can be sure that everyone has access to the most up-to-date information at all times.

-CMMS tools like MaintainX also allow analysis and reporting, so you can review the results of your PDCA endeavors and ensure your entire team remains focused on continuous improvement.
+CMMS tools like MaintainX also allow analysis and reporting, so you can review the results of your PDCA endeavors and ensure your entire team remains focused on continuous improvement

 Check out MaintainX.
-It’s free.
+Try it free.

 Caroline Eisner